 These passages aren’t exhaustive lists so much as they’re palettes helping us understand what the gifts look like.
 For example, some people are gifted musically, but even though music is prominent in the church it isn’t listed as a gift.
 We shouldn’t assume that just because something isn’t listed it isn’t a ‘real’ gift.

-1. That’s what God commands.
+1. Avoid divisive people, because that’s what God commands.

 Romans 16:17 I urge you, brethren, note those who cause divisions and offenses, contrary to the doctrine which you learned, and avoid them.